Apollo 11 in popular culture: India

 Indian electronic media of that era was largely confined to radio.
 It is reported that the broadcasts were not synchronous with the Apollo 11 flight.
 For example, the AIR Madras radio service, which was relaying from the Voice of America’s commentary on the Apollo 11 take-off on 16 July, cut off its relay “exactly at 7pm.
 Whereas the take-off took place only at 7.02pm."
 The radio service instead switched to Thirai Ganam—a film songs programme.

+Colombia

+Both Colombian television channels (public, national Canal Nacional and private, local TV 9 Bogotá (Teletigre)) broadcast special programmes before, during and after the Moon landing, which was broadcast live during the night of 20 July 1969 (a holiday in Colombia since it was Independence Day):